kiflsh/ISRIC-Soilgrids/markdown/webdav_from_bash.md

 ```

 #### To a geotiff in a different projection
 The following commands describe a workflow to obtain a VRT or a GeoTiff for an area of interest in a projection of your choice.
-In this example we will use `EPSG=4326`
+In this example we will use `EPSG:4326` (WGS84 - World Geodetic System 1984)

 ##### To local VRT in homolosine (directly from the webdav connection)
 The first step is to obtain a VRT for the area of interest in the Homolosine projection.
 We suggest to use VRT for the intermediate steps to save space and computation times.